 The job outlook for a plumber after completing an apprenticeship

 As a plumber, you will be part of a thriving industry.
 While plumbers are known for responding to plumbing emergencies, they are also a vital part of many new commercial and residential constructions.
-Their job can be as varied as installing pipe systems or securing different types of fixtures.
-In addition to emergency plumbing, plumbers are also responsible for installing water and gas fixtures, such as faucets and faucet assemblies.
+Their job can be as varied as installing pipe systems or securing different types of fixtures in the water heater warehouse.
+In addition to emergency plumbing, plumbers are responsible for installing water and gas fixtures, such as faucets and assemblies.

 Plumbing is a highly technical profession that requires a high level of skill, such as the ability to solve problems.
 In addition to completing jobs in residential homes, plumbers also work in factories and office buildings.
 Because they work in confined spaces and in dangerous conditions, plumbers are at risk of sustaining injuries.
 Plumbers typically have full-time jobs and must be on call around the clock for emergencies.